Jorl17/minecraft-dropbox-server/README.md

 	mc-dbox-server -s "/home/jorl17/Dropbox/Minecraft Server Friends"

 **mc-dbox-server** will start the server for you if it needs to.
 If someone is already running it, it will tell you the IP.
-If this is a mistake (which is rare), check the `-c`,`--clear` option
+If this is a mistake (which is rare), check the `-c`,`--clear` option.

 ## Changing the server JVM arguments
 The server JVM arguments can be changed with the `-o`,`--jvm-options` option: